 - Base service charges are not reimbursable

-- Customer must be signed up for the Eye on Water program before the credit is applied (this rule is waived for any adjustments granted due to the Winter Storm of February 2021)
+- The customer must be signed up for the Eye on Water program before the credit is applied

 Process for Town staff: